wp-plugins/fv-top-level-cats/readme.txt

 Tested up to: 3.3
 Stable tag: trunk

-This is a fix of Top Level Category plugin for Wordpress 3.1. and above.
+This is a fix of Top Level Categories plugin for Wordpress 3.1. and above.

 == Description ==